Complete ELT Walkthrough

 The simplest way to configure a new plugin in Meltano is using

-:meltano config <plugin> set --interactive
+interactive:meltano config set <plugin> --interactive

 # For example:

-meltano config tap-gitlab set --interactive
+meltano config set tap-gitlab --interactive

 Follow the prompts to step through all available settings, or select an individual setting to configure.